-Oncolytic viruses (OVs) is a group of virus that selectively replicate in and kill cancer cells, while leaving the normal tissue uninfected.
+Oncolytic viruses (OVs) is a group of viruses that selectively replicate in and kill cancer cells, while leaving the normal tissue uninfected.
 In addition to direct oncolysis activity, OVs are also very effective at inducing immune responses against tumor cells.
 OVs encompass a broad diversity of DNA and RNA viruses that are naturally cancer-selective or can be genetically-engineered.
 OVs provide a diverse platform for immunotherapy; they act as in situ vaccines, and can be armed with immuno-modulatory transgenes or combined with other immunotherapies, such as immune-checkpoint inhibitor, engineered T cell (CAR-T, TCR-T, etc), bi-specific antibody or chemotherapies.
-Taking advantage of the OncoVirapy™ platform, Creative Biolabs provides customized, standardized, and reliable and high-quality oncolytic virus therapy development services for clients globally.
+Taking advantage of the OncoVirapy™ platform, Creative Biolabs provides customized, standardized, reliable and high-quality oncolytic virus therapy development services for clients globally.
 Our service covers all aspects from virus engineering, cell biology to animal testing with a special emphasis on virus engineering and in vitro and in vivo validation.

 At Creative Biolabs, we provide a full list of purified oncolytic virus products as reference agents to be test in in vitro and in vivo studies.
 Also, every product of oncolytic virus can be used as a backbone for further engineering and modification to meet the specific need of our clients.
-All the products is accessible by searching on our website through categories under virus species or specific modification.
+All the products are accessible by searching on our website through categories under virus species or specific modification.

 Please feel free to contact us for a quote and further discussion with our scientists.